 As a leader, you may need to:

-- Direct – Provide specific instructions for inexperienced teams who need close guidance.
+- Direct: Provide specific instructions for inexperienced teams that need close guidance.

-- Coach – Act as a mentor for those growing skills but needing support.
+- Coach – Act as a mentor for those who are developing skills but need support.

 - Support – Empower competent teams to take the initiative while being available.